sven-mayer/teachCourses/readme.txt

 * Bugfix: Fix for displaying editors as authors for periodical in RTF and text exports
 * Bugfix: [tpcloud]: Fix align setting for the "show all" button
 * Bugfix: [tpsingle]: Fix for displaying editors as authors for collections and periodical
-* Bugfix: [template: teachPress original small]: Remove annoying extra space in bibliographic template (#54)
+* Bugfix: [template: teachCorses original small]: Remove annoying extra space in bibliographic template (#54)
-* Bugfix: [template: teachPress original small]: Years were displayed twice in publication lists (#10)
+* Bugfix: [template: teachCorses original small]: Years were displayed twice in publication lists (#10)
 * Bugfix: Fixed missing tables in tc_tables::remove()

 = 6.0.3 - (17.02.2017) =